jineshcodes/jineshcodes.github.io/_posts/2022-02-21-get-a-job-at-big-tech.markdown

 There are multiple ways to answer the above question; I recommend following the STAR method while answering any Leadership principle related questions.
 STAR stands for “Situation - Task - Action - Results” read more on [STAR method](https://in.indeed.com/career-advice/interviewing/how-to-use-the-star-interview-response-technique).

-Once these examples are well-prepped, try answering the behavioural questions on the list under https://jinesh.codes/blog/ace-amazon-lp-questions/.
+Once these examples are well-prepped, try answering the behavioural questions [listed here](https://jinesh.codes/blog/ace-amazon-lp-questions/#here-is-a-list-of-questions-i-had-prepared-for) for practice.

 Tip: this is the list of all questions I had prepped for, and I absolutely rocked every behavioural and experience interview.